 During this block you will develop the knowledge and skills to deliver a range of different teaching sessions, and to choose the most appropriate method for a given topic and situation.
 You will develop the tools necessary to continue to develop your effectiveness as a teacher, and to help others develop.

 ME4.
 Assessment, Evaluation, Quality & Curriculum

-Module Contributors: Dason Evan, Nimesh Patel and Clare Penlington
+Module Contributors: Dason Evans, Nimesh Patel and Clare Penlington

 How can teaching, or even a whole curriculum, be judged to be of an appropriate quality?
 What are the known pitfalls and biases in student evaluations?
 How can student learning be assessed, and what choices are there to make when choosing assessment methods?

 This block covers assessment, evaluation and concepts of quality assurance, and curriculum analysis.
 It will enable you to choose and design appropriate assessment tools, to fairly evaluate your own and other's teaching, and to conduct a formal curriculum analysis.

 ME5.
 Issues and Methods in Educational Research & the Research project

 Module Leads: Celia Woolf, Esther Murray, Clare Penlington and Clare Morris

 This block introduces students to important issues in educational research, such as ethical approaches, surfacing the unspoken assumptions that may shape the design of a research project, the strengths and weaknesses of different approaches to research, and the extent to which findings from educational research can be generalised beyond the place(s) where it was conducted.
 The block encompasses several research traditions, including qualitative studies, quantitative studies and practitioner research.
 Practical workshops will introduce students to contrasting ways of collecting data, analysing data and communicating your findings.